msegeya/python-sinch-sms/README.rst

         response = client.check_status(message_id)
     print(response['Status'])

-\_Note: Visit the dashboard at sinch.com to locate your application key and secret.
+.. note:: Visit the dashboard at sinch.com to locate your application key and secret.

 Using as command line script